TeamAOF/more-skylore/README.md

 # More Skylore
 Finite water, additional Botania flowers and other addons used by the Skylore modpack

 ## Features
 ### Aquafora
 A functional Botania flower that consumes some mana to generate water blocks around itself.

+### Spewomagma
+A functional (and uncultured) Botania flower that consumes waste amounts of mana to spew lava blocks around itself.

 ### Finite water
 A configurable option to make the water finite, just like lava.